Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 Select a template from the dialog:

-Set a name and config its details.
+Set a name and configure its details.

-Then you can use this from File
+Then you can use this from the File

 → Export